glistermelon/GD-SaveFileFixer/README.md

 ## Note

 ### Options 3 and 4 are temporarily broken.
 Don't use them.
-Use option 1 or 2 instead. (don't worry, I'm STILL working on an update, ~~should be finished in a week~~ I know it's been like 3 weeks)
+Use option 1 or 2 instead.

+### NEW UPDATE SOON (currently compilling the Python code to binaries for multiple OSes)

 ## Instructions